By MIA Professional Practices and Technical

 – Roger Loh Kit Seng, Director, Financial Advisory, Forvis Mazars in Malaysia

 The Standards do not prescribe outcomes or methodologies.
-Instead, they reinforce disciplined thinking, consistency and transparency while preserving professional judgement
+Instead, the standards reinforce disciplined thinking, consistency and transparency while preserving professional judgement

 Materiality Remains the Hardest Judgement Call